Westchester County DUI Attorney

 Contact our Westchester County DUI defense lawyer at (914) 996-4511 to start your defense.

 After being arrested for DUI in New York, you will be brought before a Judge whereat you will be arraigned on the charges are being brought against you.
 In most cases, the Court will take immediate steps to suspend your ability to operate a motor vehicle.
-It is critical that you are arraigned with an attorney at your side who knows your rights, including how to go about requesting a hardship license if you are eligible.
+It is critical that you are arraigned with a Westchester County DUI attorney at your side who knows your rights, including how to go about requesting a hardship license if you are eligible.

 In New York, a hardship license will allow you to continue driving while your case is pending.
 The hearing requires the presentation of proof by the accused that you have no viable transportation alternatives.
 This is done through your attorney, to establish the basis for the Court to award a hardship license.

-Without an experienced attorney advocating for you, a hardship license is likely to be denied, and therefore, you will not be able to drive, including to and from work.
+Without an experienced Westchester County DUI attorney advocating for you, a hardship license is likely to be denied, and therefore, you will not be able to drive, including to and from work.

-Let our White Plains DWI defense attorney protect your rights.
+Let our White Plains DWI attorney protect your rights.
 Contact us today.

 What is The DMV Refusal Hearing?